Immigration Advice Service

 Does the United States allow dual citizenship?

-The United States does not formally recognize dual citizenship but it does not specifically prohibit it either.
-Although new U.S. citizens must pledge an Oath of Allegiance when they become naturalized legal citizens, the United States does not require those new citizens to give up their foreign citizenship from their home country.
+The United States does not formally recognize dual citizenship, but it does not specifically prohibit it either.
+Although new U.S. citizens must take an Oath of Allegiance when they become naturalized legal citizens, the United States does not require those new citizens to relinquish their foreign citizenship from their home country.

-Dual citizenship is allowed for the citizens of the United States provided that the other country will allow it.
+Dual citizenship is permitted for U.S. citizens, provided that the other country allows it.
 For example, some countries like China and India will automatically invalidate your citizenship once you acquire another country’s citizenship.

 How can you get dual citizenship?